Shattered Sea: Half a King

 Yarvi realizes that Mother Gundring and Odem had conspired with the High King and Grandmother Wexen.
-The High King feared that Laithlin’s economic policies would take wealth from him.
-Therefore, Grandmother Wexen plotted to have Uthrik murdered and marry Laithlin to the High King.,while turning her mint into a temple for the One God thus converting Gettland to the southern faith.
-Yarvi ruthlessly poisons Mother Gundring in revenge and takes her place as minister to King Uthil planning to destroy Grandmother Wexen and the High King.
+The High King feared that Laithlin’s economic policies would take away his wealth.
+Therefore, Grandmother Wexen plotted to have Uthrik murdered, and to marry Laithlin to the High King, while also turning her mint into a temple for the One God, thus converting Gettland to the southern faith.
+Yarvi poisons Mother Gundring in revenge and takes her place as minister to King Uthil, planning to destroy Grandmother Wexen and the High King.

 Half the World

 Years later, Hild "Thorn" Bathu hopes to become the first female warrior of Gettland in living memory; also wanting to follow in her legendary father's footsteps, who was killed in battle by Grom-gil-Gorm.
 During a training exercise, she accidentally kills a fellow trainee and is named a murderer, sentenced to soon be executed.
 Brand, another young trainee warrior, intercedes on her behalf to Father Yarvi.
 Yarvi pardons Thorn, and she accompanies him to meet the High King.
 Brand is punished by the royal training master for saving Thorn by being held back from joining King Uthil's raid.
 At the High King's capital of Skekenhouse, Grandmother Wexen and Yarvi spar verbally during their meeting; Isriun is also there, having become a minister.
 Yarvi and his companions stay in neighbouring Throvenland on their path back to Gettland, but an assassin is discovered in the night attempting to poison their water supply, paid with Skekenhouse coins and revealing the High King's treachery.
 Outraged, King Fynn of Throvenland pledges his support and joins an alliance with Gettland.

 Yarvi travels with Brand, Thorn, Rulf, Safrit, Koll and a band of warriors to seek out other allies for Gettland in the political conflict with the High King and Grandmother Wexen.
 Thorn is trained in combat by another crew member named Skifr, a woman who steals elf-relics for a living.
 For several months, the crew journeys through harsh conditions to reach the Empire of the South, a powerful kingdom far from Gettland that could be a strong ally.
 Along the way, Brand single-handedly saves their ship from falling down a mountain after portaging it, and Skifr uses a powerful elf-relic weapon to easily wipe out nomads attacking them.
 As Thorn and Brand journey across the world, their mutual dislike slowly grows into friendship.
 The friendship beings to blossom into romance, but a misunderstanding over a gift for Brand's sister shatters any further development.